BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.exercise.md

 - `zipWith`
 - `withLatestFrom`

-Resize and click and see how the different operators behave.
+Resize and click around and see how the different operators behave.